batuhan-aydin/rusty-structures/quotient-filter/README.md

 # Implementation

-Under extra module, u32 and u16 versions exists, they might be better decisions while using.
-The quotient filter is essentially a wrapper around vector of remainder(u64, u32 or u16) and a metadata(u8).
+The quotient filter is essentially a wrapper around vector of remainder(u64) and a metadata(u8).
 While initializing we provide the size.
 However, it's able to resize its size and merge with others.

 A lot of bitwise operations happens under the hood.
-For instance, you initialize QuotientFilter32 with the quotient size 4.
-It uses left-most 4 bits for indexing(not saved anywhere), and the rest 28 bits are being saved to the table with the metadata.
-Using metadata you're able to do other operations, you can even bring back original u32 fingerprint, even though 4 bits weren't saved.
+For instance, you initialize QuotientFilter with the quotient size 4.
+It uses left-most 4 bits for indexing(not saved anywhere), and the rest 60 bits are being saved to the table with the metadata.
+Using metadata you're able to do other operations, you can even bring back original u64 fingerprint, even though 4 bits weren't saved.
 Resize and merging work through by bit stealing.
-We steal one bit from remainder, so quotient size becomes 5 bit, remainder size 27 bit, and the table size 2^5 which is double of previous.
+We steal one bit from remainder, so quotient size becomes 5 bit, remainder size 59 bit, and the table size 2^5 which is double of previous.